-security data, including authentication codes, during all authentication phases by
+security data, including

+authentication codes, during
-]

-all authoritisation phases by J
+all authentication phases by

+· · · · · · · · · · · · · · · · · · ·

 meeting the following

 requirements?

 - Customised security

 data is masked when it

 is displayed and is not

 readable in its entirety

 when it is entered by

 the payment service

 user during

 authentication;

-- custom security data in
+- customised security

-data format, as well as
+data in data format, as

-cryptographic hardware
+well as cryptographic

-related to the
+equipment related to

-encryption of
+the encryption of

 customised security

 data, are not stored in

 plain text;

 - secret cryptographic

 equipment is protected

-from unauthorized
+from unauthorised

 disclosure.

 Does the PSP fully document

 the cryptographic

 equipment management

 process used to encrypt or

 otherwise render the

 customised security data

 unreadable?

+difficulture: